 From the Death of the Hypotenuse page at TVTropes:

 Alice, Bob, and Charlie are in a Love Triangle.
-Alice loves Bob, but also has feelings for Charlie -- or maybe she doesn’t, but can’t or doesn’t want to turn him down (maybe she’s even in a relationship with or married to Charlie while pining after Bob).
+Alice loves Bob, but also has feelings for Charlie — or maybe she doesn’t, but can’t or doesn’t want to turn him down (maybe she’s even in a relationship with or married to Charlie while pining after Bob).
 However will she resolve this dilemma?
-Well, fortunately, she doesn’t have to -- Charlie meets with a convenient illness, accident, or other such fatal situation, freeing Alice up to go after Bob without guilt.
+Well, fortunately, she doesn’t have to — Charlie meets with a convenient illness, accident, or other such fatal situation, freeing Alice up to go after Bob without guilt.
 If Charlie is aware of Alice’s feelings for Bob, he may tell her with his dying breath that she shouldn’t mourn him too much, because he wants his beloved to be happy.

 Feminists tend to hate the Death of the Hypotenuse situation when it appears in media since, well:

 [W]hen we see [Aveline's] husband die in the opening chapter of the game, my immediate thought was “of course.”
-Not only does this serve to remove an obstacle that might keep her from being a party member, it makes her sexually available to the player--at least in spirit.
+Not only does this serve to remove an obstacle that might keep her from being a party member, it makes her sexually available to the player–at least in spirit.
 While it has already been made clear that she isn’t one of the game’s romance options, the situation appears to follow a traditional formula of male fantasy, in which there are no male competitors for a woman’s attention.

 Except Aveline isn’t interested in you.
 At all.
-In fact, she’s so not interested in you that she’ll go out of her way to solicit your assistance in obtaining the actual object of her affections; the resulting side-quest is both amusingly cute and incredibly, ahem, Hawkward
+In fact, she’s so not interested in you that she’ll go out of her way to solicit your assistance in obtaining the actual object of her affections; the resulting side-quest is both amusingly cute and incredibly, ahem, Hawkward.

 There is one character whose hypotenuse you do end up murdering, however, and you (well, “you”) do it quite explicitly to set up this trope.
 I’ll give you a minute to guess, since you might not have noticed it at the time.